SitecorePowerShell/Book/working-with-items.md

 # Working with Sitecore items

-#### How do I retrieve my Sitecore items the PowerShell way?
+#### How do I manage my content through PowerShell?

-The following are the primary commands we use to manage Sitecore items.
-You may be wondering why we call the out more specifically than the other commands.
-We do this because they are included by default in Windows PowerShell in what is called a *Provider*.
-The provider only allows adding extra parameters as *Dynamic Parameters*.
+The following commands provide you with the core methods needed to manage your content.
+Due to the nature of Windows PowerShell, commands such as these are extended with custom parameters and switches using *Dynamic Parameters*.
+These parameters are then added to the command at the time of use and only appear when the conditions are right.
+We've provide this table to help you discover the hidden gems within each command.

 |  | Copy-Item | Get-Item | Get-ChildItem | Move-Item | New-Item | Remove-Item |
 | -- | -- | -- | -- | -- | -- | -- |